 As an employer the Civil Service takes pride in how they proactively support apprenticeships and from 31 March 2019, the Civil Service had 9,312 apprentices working in England.
 One year later, that figure had risen to an amazing 16,155.

-In July 2020, one such apprentice, Kevin, joined Her Majesty's Revenue and Customs (HMRC) via the RISE programme on a Level 4 Tax Technician apprenticeship which lasts 18 months. [see our previous blog for more information about HMRC RISE]!
+In July 2020, one such apprentice, Kevin, joined Her Majesty's Revenue and Customs (HMRC) via our Veterans Programme.

 Previous to joining HMRC Kevin had served in HM Forces.